BlackDizel/recyclerview-dotsindicator/README.md

    //init

    RecyclerView rvItems;
-   LayoutManger manager;
-   FrameLayout flDots; //container for dots

-   DotsIndicatorHelper dotsIndicatorHelper;
+   ViewDotsIndicator viewDotsIndicator;

    void init(){
-            dotsIndicatorHelper = new DotsIndicatorHelper(flDots, rvItems, layoutManager);
+	viewDotsIndicator = findViewById(R.id.someId); //just add org.byters.dotsindicator.ViewDotsIndicator to layout
+	viewDotsIndicator.init(rvItems);
    }

    void update(){ //call only then need to change dots num
-            dotsIndicatorHelper.updateData(3); //where 3 is new dots num }
+	viewDotsIndicator.updateData(3, 0); //where 3 is new dots num, and 0 is selected position
+   }

 ```